faustostangler/FL2/README.md

 ```

 Development and production runs use the same entry point.
 Adjust configuration files in `infrastructure/config` if you need to change paths or logging levels.

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+---
+"Inspired by the Pampas and crafted with yerba mate in South America: an authentic gaucho product."